12 reasons why you should travel to Ethiopia right now

 5. Boat cruising on Lake Tana

-You will get to experience birdwatching and a magnificent view of the source of the great Blue Nile River and the Tis Isat waterfall, which is an intriguing sight.
+You will get to experience birdwatching and a magnificent view of the source of the great Blue Nile River and the Tis Isat Waterfall, which is an intriguing sight.

 6. Captivating medieval castles in Gondar

-The City of Gondar is located in the mountains north of Ethiopia.
+The city of Gondar is located in the mountains north of Ethiopia.
 It was once a capital city, Ethiopian emperors and princesses who ruled Ethiopia lived in this castle.
 Gondar is famously known as the Camelot of Africa.
 It is a rich cultural heritage site home to many medieval castles, making it resemble a fairytale fantasy.

 The city has a Royal Enclosure with a fortress named Fasil Ghebbi.

-7. Visit the Rock-built churches of Lalibela
+7. Visit the Rock-Hewn Churches of Lalibela

-9. Danakil depression
+9. Danakil Depression

 10. Lava Lake

-The site is rich in fossils of ancient times, and 1974 a fossil named Lucy was discovered here.
+The site is rich in fossils of ancient times, and in 1974 a fossil named Lucy was discovered here.

 11. Ethiopian cuisines and heavenly coffee

-Coffee\'s first discovery is believed to have occurred in Ethiopia and was moved around to other countries through the slave trade, among different ways.
+Coffee's first discovery is believed to have occurred in Ethiopia and was moved around to other countries through the slave trade, among different ways.
 There is a coffee ceremony where coffee is roasted and prepared.
-Coffee is available three times a day that is morning, afternoon, and evening.
+Coffee is available three times a day, that is, morning, afternoon, and evening.

 12. Vibrant festivals and cultures

 In Ethiopia, Ethiopia religion revolves around Orthodox Christianity and Islam, which are the most popular religions.
 Orthodox Christian festivals are common on many streets of cities in Ethiopia.
 These festivals are characterized by bonfires of Meskel, beautiful umbrellas of Timkat, and colourful outfits.
 It is during these festivals that one can experience the culture, traditions, and people of Ethiopia.
-All these will be done amidst sharing food, drinks, different dance types, and practice of certain rituals.
+All these will be done amidst sharing food, drinks, different dance types, and the practice of certain rituals.

-To experience the diverse cultures thriving in Ethiopia, visit the Omo Valley people.
+To experience the diverse cultures thriving in Ethiopia, visit the Omo Valley Tribes.
 Some of the communities include Hamar and Mursi, who have a culture of adorning their bodies with unique jewellery and art.
 Their livelihood is based on livestock.

 Ethiopia is a destination that can be visited all year round.
 The most optimum time to travel is from October to January, while the country is experiencing warm temperatures.
 Rainy periods are experienced from June through to August.
 At the same time, the cold and dry season is expected from February to May.

 You should travel to Ethiopia for its famous captivating scenery, tantalizing meals, best coffee in the world, diverse landscape, very friendly people, vibrant festivals, intriguing history, and culture.
 If you have not been to Ethiopia, you are missing out on lots of amazing wonders.
 If the reason why you have not travelled to Ethiopia yet is getting the Ethiopia visa, pickvisa.com can help you in this matter.
 Now there are no excuses not to travel to Ethiopia.

 Judith is a Kenya based writer.
 Writing is her passion.
 She is the consummate professional with boundless enthusiasm.
 With a style that is spare and to the point, she delights in presenting facts accurately but also strives to lead readers into unknown worlds, worlds filled with ideas to explore and information to digest.
 Impossible meets the achievable, as she takes any challenge presented and makes sure that nothing is left to chance.